saraachour/stanford-cs104.github.io/src/routes/assignments/assign8/+page.svelte.md

 well as the process of building and publishing Docker images.
 This is pretty much everything you need in order to build docker images in practice.

+Launch Docker Desktop before proceeding; on Windows, you should have access to Docker through WSL.
+If you get any firewall prompts, allow it.

 ### Step 0: Sign Up for DockerHub

 DockerHub is the canonical registry where all images are stored and where Docker looks for images